What Is the Meaning of Debate : All Definitions and Terms

 “A regulated discussion of a proposition between two matched sides.”

-“We’re still debating what movie to watch tonight.”
+2. “We’re still debating what movie to watch tonight.”

 VersyTalks' Definition of Debate

-For us, Debate is a dynamic, multidirectional form of communication through which humans seek truth, leading to the refinement of ideas and the advancement of society.
+For us, debate is a dynamic, multidirectional form of communication through which humans seek truth, leading to the refinement of ideas and the advancement of society.

-What Debate Means in Real Life
+Why Debate Matters in Everyday Life

 In real life, debates happen everywhere:

-- Two friends arguing over if lying is ever justified?
+1. Two friends arguing over if lying is ever justified?

 Debate Builds More Than Arguments